Rhythm ‘n You Piano Studio (RnYPS)

 • Students may drop-in to a level-appropriate lesson at any time, at no extra cost.
 Drop-in students attend as an active observer understanding that any new material that was given in his/her usual weekly lesson will not be covered.
 A drop-in lesson is ideal for students who need a review and/or want to attend a lesson because he/she missed a lesson.
 This is not a make-up lesson.

-• If a student falls behind in their piano homework, a private lesson may be required in order to catch up to the group.
-(Private lessons are $79.00 each.)
+If a student falls behind in their piano homework, a private lesson may be required in order to catch up to the group.

-** RnYPS participates in two annual community performances: a Holiday sing-a-long and a Valentine fund-raising event.
+** RnYPS participates in two community performances: a Holiday sing-a-long and a Valentine fund-raising event.

-** RnYPS offers a jam session for students and parents in March.
+** RnYPS offers a jam session for students and parents in the Spring.

 ** RnYPS holds an annual spring rehearsal and piano party in May, which replaces the normally scheduled lesson that week.